-- Install the foam tape Apply one piece of 1/2" x 1/2" open-cell poly-foam to top flange of evaporator block off (see FIgure 11). - 5.
-Install the foam tape Apply 2" x $1\frac{1}{2}$ " open-cell foam strips around supply air duct to ensure that all the conditioned air is delivered into the room (see Figure 11.)
+4. Install the foam tape - Apply 1⁄2" x 1⁄2" open-cell foam strips around supply air duct to ensure that all the conditioned air is delivered into the room (see Figure 10.)
 Failure to do so results in recirculation of the conditioned air through the cabinet causing the unit to short cycle and coil to freeze.